Licensed General Contractor Number #982405

 Remember that prevention is key when it comes to house fires.
 By taking these precautions and being vigilant, you can significantly reduce the risk of a fire breaking out in your home.

-For over four decades, Castro's has been a name synonymous with trust and excellence, serving the vibrant Santa Barbara community.
+For over four decades, Castro's has been a name synonymous with trust and excellence, serving the vibrant Montecito community.
 Our commitment to homes and businesses extends far beyond mere service – it's a legacy of reliability and innovation.